 A CT scan of the facial bones is often needed to get an overall idea of the extent of the injury.

-Treatment of facial fractures usually requires rapid stabilization of the fracture followed by surgery, in order to restore the typical orientation of the face, restore the correct position of the teeth, restore the affected sinuses, and reunite the nose and eye sockets.
+Treatment of facial fractures usually requires rapid stabilization of the fracture followed by surgery, in order to restore the typical orientation of the face, restore the correct position of the teeth, restore the affected sinuses, and reunite the nose and eye socket.

-Surgery to treat facial fractures
+Surgery to treat facial fractures in Turkey

 These include patients with signs of shock, bleeding, acute blood loss, and suffocation.
 For example, if the case is bleeding from large vessels in the maxillofacial area, the usual dressing cannot be relied upon to stop bleeding when treating facial fractures.